brandwatch/.github/README.md

 # .github
-A special repo with templates and docs for the whole org
+This is the new Org for the whole combined Brandwatch BU.

+Before creating any new repos here, please consult with DevP for the time being.